 Qualifications: any University degree will be acceptable and experience in a previous sales role will be preferred

-According to an infographic created by Truity, ‘extroverts thrive in positions such as practical supervisors, agile troubleshooters, caring providers, outgoing entertainers, driver directors, inspired inventors, inspiring guides and expressive advocates.’
+Extroverts excel when working in a position of a more practical and proactive nature.
 If you find yourself falling into this category, why not use the above list in your next career search to find a profession that you love?
 You no longer have to beat the Sunday blues.
 Instead, you’ll be aiming for the top in your ultimate dream job.

 Have you had any experience in any of the above fields?
 Let us know your feedback in the comment section below…